Bletchley Urban District: Premises

 Fenny Stratford Urban District Council initially met at the Bletchley Road Board Schools (later renamed Knowles School).
 In 1901 the council tried to purchase the privately owned Fenny Stratford Town Hall at 32 Watling Street to use as its offices and meeting place.
 However, the Local Government Board would not sanction the necessary loan, instead recommending that the council bought a site and built itself new premises instead.

 A site was bought later in 1901 at the corner of Victoria Road and Bletchley Road (renamed Queensway in 1966), in between the two centres of Fenny Stratford and Bletchley.
 A new building called "Council Offices" was built during 1902, with the architect being John Chadwick of Bletchley.
 The council held its first meeting in the new building on 13 January 1903.
 The council remained based at the Council Offices until its abolition.

-Abolition

-Bletchley Urban District was abolished under the Local Government Act 1972, with the area becoming part of the non-metropolitan district and borough of Milton Keynes on 1 April 1974.
-Initially, no successor parish was created for the former Bletchley Urban District, and so it became an unparished area, governed directly by Milton Keynes Borough Council.
-Parishes were re-established for the area in 2001.
-The former Bletchley Council Offices was given the address 263 Queensway and was converted to become a Masonic Hall in 1975.